Leaky Gut Diet: Top 11 Foods To Eat and Avoid

 Tip: To make your meals even tastier, add in some herbs and spices to liven up mealtimes.
 Adding some simple herbs and spices can completely switch up your meal.

-Learn how to optimize your gut in 5 simple steps in this video from BIOHM Health:
+Learn how to optimize your gut in 5 simple steps with the BIOHM Gut Test.

 When it comes to creating your leaky gut diet plan, it’s not enough you know the foods for healing your gut.
 It’s also essential you avoid those that can trigger or worsen the symptoms.
 This knowledge will help you make better health choices and decisions, which can then impact your quality of life and longevity.